 Most employers use an external training provider to deliver training to apprentices.
-There are two main types of training providers – further education colleges and independent training providers.
+There are three main types of training providers – private training providers, further education colleges and universities.

-Training providers that deliver apprenticeships that can include nationally recognised qualifications, receive government funding through a contract with their relevant nations funding organisation.
+Training providers that deliver nationally-approved apprenticeship programmes attract public funding through a contract with their relevant nations’ funding organisation.

 All training providers in receipt of government funding will adhere to specific quality criteria in order to attain the funds.
-As examples in England – Ofsted – for qualification delivery- and the Education & Skills Funding Agency and in Scotland Skills Development Scotland.
+Examples include Education & Skills Funding Agency (ESFA) in England and Skills Development Scotland (SDS) in Scotland.

 Training providers are responsible for giving a range of support to employers including:

 - Teaching the knowledge and understanding (off-the-job) elements of the programme

 - Delivering functional/core skills such as English, Maths etc.

 - Assessing apprentices in the workplace (in N.Ireland, Scotland and Wales)

 - Preparing apprentices for their End-Point Independent Assessment methods (in England)

 - Managing the funding of an Apprentices training